huibinshen/fingerid/README.md

   python setup.py install --user
   ```

-- or in your python script (preferred):
+- or in your python script:

   ```python
   import sys